Kenny Robinson (American football): Carolina Panthers

-In Week 6 against the Minnesota Vikings, Robinson scored his first NFL touchdown on a special teams play in which he recovered a punt blocked by Frankie Luvu for 4 yards to the end zone during the 34–28 overtime loss.
+In Week 6 against the Minnesota Vikings, Robinson scored his first NFL touchdown on a special teams play; he recovered a punt blocked by teammate Frankie Luvu for 4 yards to the end zone during the 34–28 overtime loss.

 On August 30, 2022, Robinson was waived by the Panthers and signed to the practice squad the next day.
-He was released on September 2.
-He was re-signed on October 5.
+He was released on September 2, and re-signed on October 5.

 Pittsburgh Steelers

-On January 11 2023, Robinson signed a reserve/futures contract with the Pittsburgh Steelers.
+On January 11, 2023, Robinson signed a reserve/futures contract with the Pittsburgh Steelers.
+He was waived on August 28.

+Birmingham Stallions

+On November 30, 2023, Robinson signed with the Birmingham Stallions of the United States Football League (USFL).
+He re-signed with the team on August 23, 2024.